Moonchichiii/battleship_project3/README.md

     prepare for a sinking bonanza and a large ship graveyard.

- 5. Finally, after completing your game, the outcomes of your successful sinkings and misses will be shown the result.
+ 5. Finally, after completing your game, the outcomes of your successful sinkings
+    is displayed over the main game board with number of turns and ships left.
     Following this, we will pose the big question?
 Ready to go another round?